PlaidCloud/website/content/en/docs/tasks/run-application/run-stateless-application-deployment.md

 ## Creating and exploring an nginx deployment

-You can run an application by creating a Kubernetes Deployment object, and you can describe a Deployment in a YAML file.
+You can run an application by creating a PlaidCloud Deployment object, and you can describe a Deployment in a YAML file.
 For example, this YAML file describes a Deployment that runs the nginx:1.14.2 Docker image: